rsatrio/Folder-Backup/README.md

 ## Features
 - Can be used for folder to folder backup (user that run the program should have read & write privileges to the folder)
+- After the initial backup (first backup), subsequent backup will be incremental (only file added to the source folder or file modified after the last backup)
-- Will not delete any file.
+- Will not delete any file in destination path.
 Overwritten file in destination folder backup will be moved to trash

 ## Build
 Use mvn package to build the module into jar file